audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/property-list-tutorial.md

 ### \*TRACK\* NAME Property <a href="#track_name_property" id="track_name_property"></a>

-When the type of a plug-in is _process_ or _analyze_, Audacity sets the value of **\*TRACK\*** to the currently selected audio, and sets a lists of properties related to that track.
-The plug-in processes one track at a time in sequence, and the \*TRACK\* variable is set each time for the track that is being processed.
+When the type of a plugin is _process_ or _analyze_, Audacity sets the value of **\*TRACK\*** to the currently selected audio, and sets a lists of properties related to that track.
+The plugin processes one track at a time in sequence, and the \*TRACK\* variable is set each time for the track that is being processed.

 The _value_ of \*TRACK\* provides direct access to the selected audio, and its _property list_ provides access to other properties of the track.
 The **NAME** property provides the name of the Audacity track that is currently being processed.
 To access the value of the NAME property, we use the [GET](http://www.audacity-forum.de/download/edgar/nyquist/nyquist-doc/xlisp/xlisp-ref/xlisp-ref-130.htm) command.